omoravskyi/botium-box-basic-dist/README.md

 Just click on the _Clone or download_ button above and use _Download ZIP_, unpack the file locally.

+## Getting Community Edition License

+Point your browser to https://registration.botiumbox.com to register and apply for a community license.
+You will receive it by email, click the _Download License Key_ button to get your license file named _license.key_, which contains a license key valid forever.

 ## Botium Box Installation on Kubernetes

 You can run Botium Box on your Kubernetes environment, locally in [Minikube](https://kubernetes.io/de/docs/setup/minikube/), or on a cloud server as [Amazon Elastic Kubernetes Service](https://aws.amazon.com/de/eks/).